hipstas/kaldi-pop-up-archive/README.md

 - Add media files to `/audio_in/` (WAV, MP3, or MP4 video).

 - Download and run `setup.sh`, which will make a few configuration tweaks and start your job.
-When the batch is finished, your txt and json transcript files will be written to `/audio_in/transcripts/`.
+When the batch is finished, your plain text and JSON transcript files will be written to `/audio_in/transcripts/`.

 ```
 wget https://raw.githubusercontent.com/hipstas/kaldi-pop-up-archive/master/setup.sh